-Visit the Parish Risk Management web site (www.sds.asn.au - then click on 'For Wardens & Parish Councillors') to view the top 5 risks that are common throughout the Diocese.
+Visit the Parish Risk Management web site (www.sds.asn.au) then click on 'For Wardens & Parish Councillors' and click on the link to 'Practical Tips for addressing common Parish Risks'.

 Step 4 Analyse the risks identified

 When a risk has been identified, the next step is to analyse that risk.
 That is: